mibqqaz/search_llm_backend/README.md

 # search_llm_backend
-This is a perplexity-like backend program based on related papers and search_with_lepton implementation. this is just an example
+This is a perplexity-like backend program based on related papers and search_with_lepton implementation.
+There is no dependence on any third-party platform.
+The underlying LLM is based on Gemini Pro this is just an example

 query: